thomassmart/thomassmart.github.io/_posts/2018-10-22-s2d-october-cluster-updates.md

 * Addresses an issue that depletes the storage space on a cluster-shared volume (CSV) because of a Hyper-V virtual hard disk (VHDX) expansion.
 As a result, a Virtual Machine (VM) might continue writing data to its disk until it becomes c orrupted or stops working.
 The VM might also restart and then resume writing data until a corruption occurs.

 Wow!
-Thats a lot of goodies!
+That's a lot of goodies!

 ## Installation